 To install and use this dashboard, simply go to Dashboards → Import and paste the URL for the dashboard.

 While this is probably overkill for the day-to-day monitoring of your instance, this advanced dashboard includes some useful panels that are not displayed in the Prometheus Stats dashboard.

 For example, the Memory graph gives you an idea of the memory consumed by Prometheus (same goes for the CPU graph).

 The Indexing graph gives you a good picture of the indexing rates for your Prometheus instance.

 So, how you construct your Prometheus monitoring dashboard will ultimately involve quite a lot of trial and error.
-The good news is that the combination with Grafana makes this exploration extremely easy, and Prometheus has some good built-in functionality to help you along the way.
+The good news is that the combination with open source grafana makes this exploration extremely easy, and Prometheus has some good built-in functionality to help you along the way.